More German than the Germans: Examples

 Fritz Haber, a German-Jewish chemist who in 1918 received (together with Carl Bosch) the Nobel Prize for Chemistry for the invention of the Haber-Bosch process, a key ingredient for the production of modern fertilizers; It is estimated that one-third of annual global food production uses ammonia from the Haber–Bosch process, and that this supports nearly half of the world's population.

-However, Haber, a known German nationalist, is also known for his work weaponizing chlorine, and he lead the team developing gases used for chemical warfare in World War I.
+However, Haber, a known German nationalist, is also known for his work weaponizing chlorine, and he led the team developing gases used for chemical warfare in World War I.

-An upshot of his work however is the invention of Zyklon B, the main gas used in extermination camp gas chambers during the Holocaust.
+A downside of his work however is the invention of Zyklon B, the main gas used in extermination camp gas chambers during the Holocaust.

-But perhaps the literary epitome of this trope would be Ernst Lissauer, a German-Jewish poet and dramatist who is most remembered for the anti-British slogan Gott strafe England (= may God punish England) during World War I. He also wrote the poem Hassgesang gegen England (lit.
+But perhaps the literary epitome of this trope would be Ernst Lissauer, a German-Jewish poet and dramatist who is most remembered for the anti-British slogan Gott strafe England ("may God punish England") during World War I. He also wrote the poem Hassgesang gegen England (lit.
 "Hate song against England", better known as "Hymn of Hate").
 Lissauer was described as a passionate German nationalist, with Stefan Zweig penning that "Germany was his world and the more Germanic anything was, the more it delighted him."
-He was ultimately forced into self-exile in Austria with the Nazis coming into power in 1933, and in 1936 he wrote about himself: "To the Germans I am a Jew masked as a German; to the Jew a German faithless to Israel."
+He was ultimately forced into self-exile in Austria when the Nazis came to power in 1933, and in 1936 he wrote about himself: "To the Germans I am a Jew masked as a German; to the Jew a German faithless to Israel."